sondregronas/actualbudget-utils-nor/README.md

 Gets the value of a house based on the hjemla URL where the house price is listed ("Se mer" modal).

 Example URL: `https://www.hjemla.no/boligkart?search=lat_lon_addresse-1_1234_Postnummer&z=16&showPanel=true&unit=H1234`

+### Payee Aggregation

+Modify `payee_aggregate.yaml` with Payee: regex (or list of regexes) to aggregate/merge payees.
+See the example file